nahanoo/curves/documentation/documentation.md

 The code for `curves` is on [GitHub](https://github.com/nahanoo/curves).
 This repository is cloned in the `NAS` from where data is submitted.
 If you want to parse and plot data yourself without submitting it, clone the repository locally.
 See the section [Local data parsing and plotting](#local-data-parsing-and-plotting).

 `Curves` treats each well plate as a single experiment.
-For every experiment a metadata file called `combined_metadata.xlsx` and a data file called `data.xlsx` are required to fill out.
+For every experiment, a metadata file called `combined_metadata.xlsx` and a data file called `data.xlsx` are required to fill out.
 Multiple experiments are grouped into projects and data is parsed per project.
 This grouping is reflected in the file structure:

 ```data/
 ├─ project/